 I discuss the many ways that you can void your contract when we put it together.

-Tip: Don’t buy anything expensive when “under contract”
+Tip: Don’t start any new credit lines when “under contract”

 For more tips on real estate, read through some of my past posts or give me a call to set up a time to meet to discuss your plans.